 - Example: If there’s a table

-, split it into two tables:Employee_Responsibilities
+Employee_Projectswith columnsEmployeeID,ProjectID, andResponsibility, andResponsibilitydeterminesEmployeeID, split it into two tables:Employee_ResponsibilitiesandProject_Responsibilities.

 In essence, normalization ensures efficient database design by reducing redundancy and dependency, leading to better data integrity and query performance.
 Each normal form builds upon the previous one, with the ultimate goal of eliminating data anomalies and improving overall database structure.